Help businesses plan for increased revenue and managed growth.

 Earn a Double Major

-Add a second business degree in international business or in management to broaden your career options.
+Add a Minor in Finance or second business degree in international business, management or tourism and hospitality management to broaden your career options.

 To earn a business double major, you would complete: